 A: While her origins remain shrouded in mystery, a few facts about Miss Mira "you probably don't want to stick your hand in there" Grant have come to light (unlike the authoress herself, who shuns the stuff).
 She claims no current fixed abode.
 She possesses some shadowy connection to a group of carnival owners traveling the West Coast of the United States.
 She has an unholy fondness for reptiles, the accouterments of Halloween, epidemiology, and zombies of all types.
 She has seen the movie Slither well over three hundred times.
 She is likely to cause physical harm to anyone who calls her "Mimi."
 She doesn't exist.

 More seriously, Mira Grant is my open pseudonym: I use her name when writing science fiction thrillers, currently published by Orbit and Orbit UK.
 For more information about Mira Grant and her connection to the dark forces that command our universe, visit her website, at MiraGrant.com.

 A: I wanted a pseudonym for my science fiction because I wanted to create some "distance" between it and my urban fantasy work.
 Mostly, I wanted people to judge the Mira Grant books on their own merits, not based on how much they read like something they'd expect me to write.
 I believe this was the right decision, and I've been very happy with my life as Mira Grant.

 A: Yes, absolutely.
 I've enjoyed her too much to let her go!
-There will be at least two more books written under the Mira Grant byline, and there's always the possibility of more to come after that.
+There will be at least three more books written under the Mira Grant byline, and there's always the possibility of more to come after that.
 Watch the Bibliography page for updates and details.

 A: Lots of things, and I'm not shy about discussing them!
 It's best to check my blog for news, since it gets updated much more frequently than these FAQs.
 Once a project has been confirmed with a publication date, it will appear on my Bibliography page.